saodimao20/saodimao20.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I am a first-year Ph.D. student in the Department of Computer Science at the University of Virginia.
+Hi!
+I am a first-year Ph.D. student in the Department of Computer Science at the University of Virginia.
 I am fortunate to be  advised by [Prof. Shangtong Zhang](http://shangtongzhang.github.io) and join [Sequential Intelligence Lab(SIL)](https://github.com/Sequential-Intelligence-Lab).
 I received my Bachelor degree in School of Mathematical Science, Peking University, where I was supervised by [Prof. Zhiqiang Li](https://www.math.pku.edu.cn/teachers/lizq/) in second and third year and [Prof. Zaiwen Wen](http://faculty.bicmr.pku.edu.cn/~wenzw/group.html) in the last year.

 Publications
 ======